th2-net/th2-conn-generic/conn-fix/README.md

 # It is useful to turn this off if a system uses localtime for it's timestamps instead of GMT.
 checkLatency: false

-# If CheckLatency is set to true (checked), this defines the number of seconds latency allowed for a message to be processed.
-The default is 120.
+# If CheckLatency is set to true (checked), this defines the number of seconds that latency allows for a message to be processed.
+The default value is set to 120.
 maxLatency: 120

-# If this is set to true (checked), it allow unknown fields in messages.
+# If this is set to true (checked), it allows unknown fields in messages.
 This is intended for unknown fields with tags < 5000 (not user defined fields).
 allowUnknownMsgFields: false

 # Determines if milliseconds should be added to timestamp fields.
 Only available for AML 3